 2. Using Google Advanced Search to Find Relevant Content

-A post we did recently was using Google Advanced Search for Blog Research which contained a range of Google commands that are useful to find content to get ideas for blogging, find guest blog opportunities and much more.
+We recently did a post on using Google Advanced Search for Blog Research.
+It contained a range of Google commands that are useful to find content to get ideas for blogging, find guest blog opportunities, and much more.

 Some of these commands can also be used to search social platforms.

-On Facebook it’s quite frustrating looking for a page using Facebook search.
+Looking for a Facebook page using Facebook search can be quite frustrating.
 A much quicker and more effective way is using Google.
 Here’s an example:

 site:www.facebook.com inurl:<name you are looking for>

-Inurl: If you are looking for a word or collection or words that are part of the web address.
-For example, if you were looking for the pepsi Facebook page you could type:
+Inurl: If you are looking for a word or collection of words that are part of the web address.
+For example, if you were looking for the Pepsi Facebook page you could type:

 This works because Facebook includes the page name as part of the web address.
 This command can be used with other platforms also.